Ad Networks for Publishers: 10 Monetization Options

 Eligibility and Monetization

-In addition to the usual stipulations about original content and legitimate traffic, our requirement for partnership is $50/day, which typically equates to about 1,000,000 page views per month (a considerably lower minimum traffic requirement than most other monetization solutions).
-In addition, we’re willing to consider small publishers with high growth potential.
+In addition to the usual stipulations about original content and legitimate traffic, our requirement for partnership is $300/day.
+We’re willing to consider small publishers with high growth potential.

 We offer a competitive revenue share model where publishers keep 80% of ad revenue, we pay out on a NET 30 basis, and you’re free to leave whenever you want (no lock-in contracts).